Please respect Harvard's use policy copied below.

 "Harvard Business Review Notice of Use Restrictions, May 2009 Harvard Business Review and Harvard Business Publishing Newsletter content on EBSCOhost is licensed for the private individual use of authorized EBSCOhost users.
 It is not intended for use as assigned course material in academic institutions nor as corporate learning or training materials in businesses.
 Academic licensees may not use this content in electronic reserves, electronic course packs, persistent linking from syllabi or by any other means of incorporating the content into course resources.
 Business licensees may not host this content on learning management systems or use persistent linking or other means to incorporate the content into learning management systems.
 Harvard Business Publishing will be pleased to grant permission to make this content available through such means.
 For rates and permission, contact firstname.lastname@example.org."

 Business Source Elite/EBSCOhost and Harvard Business Review prevent printing and downloading of 500 Harvard Business Review articles.
 Known among libraries as the HBR 500, these rotating articles are set by the publisher to be read on-screen only.
 No current list of the HBR 500 is made available by the vendor or publisher.
 The articles included in the HBR 500 have changed since 2013 and it is understood inclusion reflects popularity.
-Articles from Harvard Business Review dating back to 1922 are available through the library's microfilm collection located on the 2nd floor is currently inaccessible due to the Covid-19 crisis.
+Articles from Harvard Business Review dating back to 1922 are available through the library's microfilm collection located on the 2nd floor.
 The video below shows how to retrieve and use microfilm to create a PDF of an article for your private individual use when the library reopens.

 Harvard does not sell case studies to libraries for redistribution.
 Check with your professor and syllabus to see how they suggest you buy these.